-The uncertainties are reported as a 2-sigma (two-standard deviation) confidence interval.
-A 2-sigma uncertainty means there is 95-percent confidence that the true concentration in the sample lies somewhere between the measured concentration minus the uncertainty, and the measured concentration plus the uncertainty.
+The uncertainties are reported at a coverage factor of 2 (k=2, or two-standard deviation) confidence interval.
+A 2s uncertainty means there is approximately 95-percent confidence that the true concentration in the sample lies somewhere between the measured concentration minus the uncertainty, and the measured concentration plus the uncertainty.
+The word approximately is used because we realize there are additional sources of uncertainty and as of now we do not have a good way to account for these sources.